The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation

-\hyperref[fig:ablation_module]{Fig.~\ref*{fig:ablation_module}} presents qualitative comparisons of the ablation variants in Ankara, Liuzhou, and London, where the red boxes highlight representative local differences.
-Overall, both CSEM and FEBR contribute positively to the visual quality of height prediction, while their effects exhibit distinct characteristics.
-Compared with the baseline, introducing CSEM leads to clearer building layouts and more spatially coherent structures, especially in dense urban regions and along building boundaries, which is consistent with its advantage in footprint-related metrics.
-In contrast, FEBR produces more plausible height responses and better preserves local height variation, indicating its effectiveness in refining ordinal height prediction.
-When the two modules are jointly integrated, TSONet yields the most balanced qualitative results, with more complete building structures, sharper boundaries, and more faithful height distributions.
-It is worth noting that, in regions such as Liuzhou, the reference labels do not fully align with the RGB image, likely due to the temporal mismatch between image acquisition and label generation.
-Even under such conditions, the buildings predicted by TSONet remain spatially reasonable in terms of both location and boundary delineation, which further suggests the robustness of the proposed method.
-These qualitative results further support the complementary roles of CSEM and FEBR in improving cross-task spatial interaction and feature-enhanced height refinement, respectively.
+The results show that CSEM and FEBR contribute to different aspects of the task.
+Introducing CSEM improves the footprint-related metrics and achieves the best REL, IoU, and F1-score among the three ablated variants, indicating that cross-stream feature exchange is particularly helpful for enhancing building-region structure and boundary consistency.
+In contrast, introducing FEBR leads to the lowest RMSE, suggesting that feature-enhanced bin refinement is more directly related to continuous height estimation accuracy.
+When the two modules are jointly integrated, the full TSONet achieves the best MAE and Recall while maintaining competitive RMSE, REL, IoU, and F1-score.
+This indicates that CSEM mainly strengthens cross-task spatial interaction, whereas FEBR improves ordinal height modeling, and their combination provides the most balanced overall performance.
+Since height regression and footprint segmentation are jointly optimized, the best values of all individual metrics are not necessarily achieved by the same variant; therefore, the full model should be interpreted as providing the best overall trade-off rather than optimizing a single metric alone. \hyperref[fig:ablation_module]{Fig.~\ref*{fig:ablation_module}} presents qualitative comparisons of the ablation variants in Ankara, Liuzhou, and London, where the red boxes highlight representative local differences.
+Compared with the baseline, adding CSEM produces clearer building layouts and more spatially coherent boundaries, especially in dense urban areas, which is consistent with its improvement in footprint-related metrics.
+Adding FEBR further improves local height responses and preserves more meaningful height variations, reflecting its role in refining ordinal height prediction.
+With both modules integrated, TSONet produces more complete building structures, sharper boundaries, and more faithful height patterns across the selected examples.
+In Liuzhou, the reference labels are not fully aligned with the RGB image, likely due to temporal mismatch between image acquisition and label generation, which provides a representative example of the practical data conditions encountered in open-reference BHE.
+Under this setting, TSONet still produces spatially coherent building responses, further illustrating the complementary roles of CSEM and FEBR in cross-task spatial interaction and feature-enhanced height refinement.